 The California State Archives is a rich resource for those who are researching their family history.
 Many records exist that can provide information about individuals.
-Please note that the State Archives does not have birth, death or marriage records.
+Please note that while the State Archives is not the official repository for vital records in California, those are kept both the County and the California Department of Health, the California State Archives does have a limited amount of vital records from a limited set of counties that are available for research.
 For more information on accessing birth, death or marriage records in California see our Frequently Asked Questions webpage.

 Records marked with an asterisk (*) may contain restricted documents.
 Please consult the Reference Archivist for more information.
 Records more than 75 years old are open without restriction.